June 2025 Los Angeles protests against mass deportation: June 7

 Protests continued through June 7.
 According to Peggy Lemons, the mayor of Paramount, California, a confrontation near a Home Depot in Paramount began after protesters observed Department of Homeland Security (DHS) officers staging near a local branch building.
 (Note: Protests at the Home Depot in Paramount were motivated by reports of an immigration raid at the location.
 However, officials told the BBC that the reports of a raid at the Home Depot were false.
 Both the BBC and the Washington Examiner called the Home Depot reports "misinformation".)
 The DHS estimated that one thousand people were protesting and had surrounded the building.
-According to The New York Times, the protests have delayed processing of detainees.
+According to The New York Times, the protests delayed processing of detainees.
 California Governor Gavin Newsom announced that California Highway Patrol units would be deployed to protect Los Angeles freeways.
 By June 7, 118 undocumented immigrants had been arrested in Los Angeles, according to the DHS.

 In Paramount, protestors blocked a street with shopping carts and a recycling bin.
 Federal agents then deployed flash bang grenades and pepper balls, injuring two people.
 Protesters threw rocks and cement at United States Border Patrol cars.
 According to an attorney with the Coalition for Humane Immigrant Rights of Los Angeles, some protestors were throwing bricks, and others looked injured.
 At 2:30 p.m., LAPD issued a dispersal order using loudspeakers.
 Los Angeles County Sheriff's Department deputies then used tear gas against the protesters to disperse them.
 One ICE agent sustained injuries after a rock thrown by a protestor struck the windshield on the vehicle they were driving and cut their hand.
 At around 8 p.m., two people were arrested on suspicion of assaulting police officers, including one who allegedly threw a Molotov cocktail, causing minor injuries to three deputies.

 Protesters also gathered at the Metropolitan Detention Center in Downtown Los Angeles, with law enforcement forming a skirmish line to disperse the protesters.
 Shortly before 11 p.m., protestors threw an object at and hit a police cruiser as it was leaving the area at an intersection in Downtown Los Angeles.
 By night, the protests reached Compton, where several demonstrators threw glass bottles filled with a substance that reportedly smelled like gasoline.

 In an interview with Fox News, White House Executive Associate Director of Enforcement and Removal Operations Tom Homan announced that the National Guard would be sent into Los Angeles that night.
 That evening, President Donald Trump signed a memorandum deploying 2,000 members of the California National Guard to the protests; the memorandum specified that the deployment would last for either 60 days, or for a length of time "at the discretion of the secretary of defense".
 Trump invoked to federalize the National Guard.
 In a tweet, Secretary of Defense Pete Hegseth stated that active duty Marines were on "high alert" at Camp Pendleton.